jtwhit/cmplxsys-530-project-proposal/README.md

 system based on the actions of agents.
 An agent-based modeling approach would work especially well, as each user of the search engine is an agent that interacts with the environment of the websites and engine results.

 &nbsp;

+*__LS COMMENTS__: Solid explanation.
+For the ultimate writeup, I would consider emphasizing the feedbacks between usage patterns and search results to make the case of why ABM is a good fit for this situation.*

 ### Main Micro-level Processes and Macro-level Dynamics of Interest
 ****